Your First Options Trade: A Step-by-Step Walkthrough

 Amateurs decide when to sell after they have bought.
 You decide before.

 Write down three numbers.
 Your max loss: the $500 premium, and not a dollar more.
+On a first trade, keep that number small, a single contract, and only money you could lose in full without losing sleep.
 Your break-even: $205, the strike plus the premium.
 And your exit plan: for example, take profit if the call roughly doubles, and cut the trade if it falls by half or your view clearly breaks.
 Pick rules you will actually follow.

 When I was advising clients, the single biggest difference between the ones who lasted and the ones who flamed out was whether they decided their exit before they entered.
 The excited ones clicked buy with no plan and then let emotion drive every choice afterward.
 The steady ones wrote down their max loss and their exit first, so the hard decisions were already made by the time the price started swinging.
 Be the second kind from your very first trade.